tswayne/react-helper/README.md

 ## Express, Sails, and Hapi
 Add react-helper to your favorite node framework by using [express-react-helper](https://github.com/tswayne/express-react-helper) or [hapi-react-helper](https://github.com/tswayne/hapi-react-helper)!

-<a id="example"></a>

-## Example
-Check out an example app generated with the react-helper cli using the library - https://github.com/tswayne/react-helper-example

-## In progress features:

-_I am creating this for use in my own project, so this will be progressing quickly_

 ## Shout out!
 This library is inspired by React On Rails (https://github.com/shakacode/react_on_rails), a library that makes it insanely easy to add react to a Rails application.